Coaches, like everyone else, are suffocating in a world of push notifications, social media noise, and 101 things they need to get done now.

 All clients receive coaching agreements, intake questionnaires, and discovery exercises.
 You can create a pathway to automate the sending of all these documents via Quenza.

 Many clients can be motivated by measuring their habits and progress.
 The Quenza tracking feature will be introduced in Q3 of 2021, and the functionality will use a visual graph to demonstrate client progress.

 At times, clients want to chat with their coaches when questions come up.
 Clients may also want to access you if they’ve had a particularly stressful day.

 The client chat feature on Quenza lets you securely interact with your clients.
 The feature can be enabled at a client level.

 Wheel of Life

-The Quenza wheel of life has the following domains to create the wheel: partner, learning, money, recreation, career, health, environment, community, friend, and family.
+The Quenza Wheel of Life Expansion has the following domains to create the wheel: partner, learning, money, recreation, career, health, environment, community, friend, and family.